 Milford, NJ 08848-2110

-V-lish Vegan Soup Co. is a 100% vegan vendor offering home style soups made fresh and occasionally raw.
+V-lish is a 100% vegan vendor offering home style soups, salads, sandwiches and sides made fresh and occasionally raw.
 Proprietor Meghan Baker is a proud supporter of our local farmers and works directly with them to offer you the most flavorful nutrient rich ingredients.
-Their farm to bowl style is great for your palates and health!
-We know you’ll enjoy it!
+Their farm-to-bowl style is great for your palates and health!

 Pipersville, PA 18947